AllenDowney/TheShakes/README.md

 For example, if you have treated three patients and two survived, you roll 4 dice and remove the lowest 2.

-If the results are 1, 2, 2, and 4, you remove the 1 and one of the 2s; the reminaing 2 is the strength of your argument.
+If the results are 1, 2, 2, and 4, you remove the 1 and one of the 2s; the remaining 2 is the strength of your argument.

 Once everyone has argued, the maester with the strongest argument treats the patient.